-is a wilderness guide, author, artist, and Big Sur resident.
-He has led both traditional and experimental wilderness expeditions internationally for more than 35 years.
-He has an MA in psychology and his work focuses on wild nature as a vehicle for awakening.
+is a wilderness leader, author, consultant, and Big Sur resident.
+He has led both traditional and experimental wilderness expeditions internationally for more than 40 years.
+He has an MA in psychology and his work focuses on mindfulness, Gestalt and somatic practices, and wild nature as a vehicle for awakening.

 I do know how to pay attention, how to fall down

 into the grass, how to kneel down in the grass,

 how to be idle and blessed, how to stroll through the fields,

 which is what I have been doing all day.

 Tell me, what else should I have done.